RARAS-BR/pyredcap/README.md

     project_forms[form_name]: DataFrame = data_cleaning.df
 ```

+:warning: This method doesn't work without providing the instructions steps.
 Below is an example of a YAML file that can be used to define the data cleaning steps:

 ```yaml
 your_first_form_name:
   remove_incomplete_forms: